 Affinion Group is a leading affinity direct marketer of value-added membership, insurance and package enhancement programs and services to consumers.
 With more than 30 years of experience, Affinion Group currently offers its programs and services worldwide through more than 4,500 affinity partners.
 Its diversified base of affinity partners includes leading companies in a wide variety of industries, including financial services, retail, travel, telecommunications, utilities and Internet.
 Affinion Group also has a growing loyalty solutions operation that administers points-based loyalty programs.
 Based in Norwalk, Conn., Affinion Group has approximately 3,600 employees throughout the United States and in 13 countries across Europe.

 About Affinion Group

-As a global leader with almost 40 years of experience, Affinion Group enhances the value of its partners' customer relationships by developing and marketing loyalty solutions.
-Leveraging its expertise in customer engagement, product development and targeted marketing, Affinion provides programs in subscription-based lifestyle services, personal protection, insurance and other areas to help generate increased customer loyalty and significant incremental revenue for more than 5,570 marketing partners worldwide, including many of the largest and most respected companies in financial services, retail, travel, and Internet commerce.
-Based in Stamford, Conn., the Company has approximately 4,500 employees and has marketing capabilities in 18 countries globally.
-Affinion holds the prestigious ISO 27001 certification for the highest information security practices, is PCI Level 1 compliant and Cybertrust certified.
-For more information, visit www.affinion.com .
+As a global leader with 40 years of experience, Affinion Group enhances the value of its partners’ customer relationships by developing and marketing loyalty solutions.
+Leveraging its expertise in customer engagement, product development and targeted marketing, Affinion provides programs in subscription-based lifestyle services, personal protection, insurance and other areas to help generate increased customer loyalty and significant incremental revenue for more than 5,670 marketing partners worldwide, including many of the largest and most respected companies in financial services, retail, travel, and Internet commerce.
+Based in Stamford, Conn., the Company has approximately 3,925 employees and has marketing capabilities in 20 countries globally.
+For more information, visit www.affinion.com